 - Gently, press the edges to seal them.
 You can use a fork to give it a nice pattern.

-- You will need - GUJIYA MOLD
+- You will need - Gujiya Mold

 - Apply some water around the edges of the dough.

-- Close the gujiya mold carefully, press and seal the gujiya.
+- Close the gujiya mold carefully, and press and seal the gujiya.
 Carefully lift the gujiya out of the gujiya mold.

-- You will need 9*13 inches BAKING SHEET, PARCHMENT PAPER
+- You will need 9*13 inches Baking Sheet, Parchment Paper

-- Pre-heat the oven at 350 degree Fahrenheit.
+- Preheat the oven to 350 degrees Fahrenheit.

 - Using a pastry brush apply some melted ghee or oil on all the gujiya.

-- You will need MEALTHY CRIPSLID
+- You will need Air Fryer Lid for Instant Pot

 - IMPORTANT: Completely UNPLUG the Instant Pot unit, before proceeding with this recipe.

 - Line the crispy basket with some parchment paper.
 Carefully, lift the gujiya and place them in the crispy basket.
 Using a pastry brush, apply some oil on top of the gujiya.
-You can place around 7 small size gujiya.
+You can place around 7 small-size gujiya.

 - Place the crispy basket on top of the trivet.